bioinfo-arctic/FSK2053/Spring_2026/Practical_Building_a_reference_database.md

 There are 20 questions dispersed throughout the exercise, which are natural stopping points for reflecting critically about your next move.

-By the end of this exercise, I hope you will have a deeper appreciation for the complexities of reference databases and the critical thinking required to ensure their reliability and accuracy.
+By the end of this exercise, I hope you will have a deeper appreciation for the complexities of reference databases and be able to critically evaluate reference database reliability and accuracy.

 ## Paths that might come in handy during the exercise